DEMEROL Drug Abuse and Dependence

 9.2 Abuse

-Prescription drug abuse is the intentional non-therapeutic use of a prescription drug, even once, for its rewarding psychological or physiological effects.
+Abuse is the intentional, non-therapeutic use of a drug, even once, for its desirable psychological or physiological effects.

-Drug addiction is a cluster of behavioral, cognitive, and physiological phenomena that develop after repeated substance use and includes a strong desire to take the drug, difficulties in controlling its use, persisting in its use despite harmful consequences, a higher priority given to drug use than to other activities and obligations, increased tolerance, and sometimes a physical withdrawal.
+Drug addiction is a cluster of behavioral, cognitive, and physiological phenomena that may include a strong desire to take the drug, difficulties in controlling drug use (e.g., continuing drug use despite harmful consequences, giving a higher priority to drug use than other activities and obligations), and possible tolerance or physical dependence.

-"Drug-seeking" behavior is very common in persons with substance use disorders.
-Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing, or referral, repeated "loss" of prescriptions, tampering with prescriptions, and reluctance to provide prior medical records or contact information for other treating health care provider(s).
-"Doctor shopping" (visiting multiple prescribers to obtain additional prescriptions) is common among drug abusers and people suffering from untreated addiction.
-Preoccupation with achieving adequate pain relief can be appropriate behavior in a patient with poor pain control.
+“Drug-seeking” behavior is very common in persons with substance use disorders.
+Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing, or referral, repeated “loss” of prescriptions, tampering with prescriptions, and reluctance to provide prior medical records or contact information for other treating healthcare provider(s).
+“Doctor shopping” (visiting multiple prescribers to obtain additional prescriptions) is common among people who abuse drugs and people with substance use disorder.
+Preoccupation with achieving adequate pain relief can be appropriate behavior in a patient with inadequate pain control.

-DEMEROL Injection, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
+DEMEROL Injection, like other opioids, can be diverted for nonmedical use into illicit channels of distribution.
 Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests, as required by state and federal law, is strongly advised.

-Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.
+Proper assessment of the patient, proper prescribing practices, periodic reevaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.

 Risks Specific to Abuse of DEMEROL Injection